Admission requirements for MA - Composition

 Orchestration

-- Task based on the candidate's previously orchestrated material: Presentation of the candidate's knowledge and skills in orchestration by orchestrating a Romantic piece and a piece from the first half of the 20th century, employing a full orchestra
+- Based on the candidate's previously orchestrated material: Presentation of the candidate's knowledge and skills in orchestration by orchestrating a Romantic piece and a piece from the first half of the 20th century, employing a full traditional symphony orchestra

 Score reading